frankzhaoli/RE-APOD/README.md

 ## Available Commands

-In the project directory, you can run:
+In the project directory, you can open index.html in any modern browser, or view with the link above.

-### `npm start" : "react-scripts start"`,

-The app is built using `create-react-app` so this command Runs the app in Development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You also need to run the server file as well to completely run the app.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Built With